-Treatment for intussusception begins with doctors giving your child an enema.
+Treatment for intussusception begins with a contrast enema.
 The enema may gently push the telescoped section of intestine back to its proper position.
 Doctors call this treatment “reducing the intussusception.”

-Doctors at Seattle Children's usually try to fix the problem with an air enema first.
-They put air into the intestine through a tube placed in your child’s anus.
+We usually try to fix the problem with an air enema first.
+This type of enema sends air into the intestine through a tube placed in your child’s anus.

-If enema treatment works, your child most likely will stay in the hospital overnight.
-This way we can make sure your child is able to eat food and pass stool.
+If enema treatment works, your child may be discharged from the emergency department if they are able to drink liquids.
+This way, we can make sure your child is able to eat food and pass stool (have a bowel movement).

 Surgery for Intussusception

-- Through three or four tiny cuts (laparoscopic surgery)
+- Through 3 or 4 tiny cuts (laparoscopic surgery)

 Your child’s surgeon will talk with you about which option may be best for your child.

 The length of the surgery depends on what your child needs.
-It takes 30 minutes to an hour, sometimes longer.
+It takes 30 minutes to 1 hour, sometimes longer.
 Your child will be in the recovery room for another hour.